newchuyalong/libgdx-learning/Getting-help.md

 **For Android backend issues**
  - **Note:** Android issues can sometimes be more difficult do to device manufactures breaking things or buggy drivers.

+- **Note 2:** LibGDX only works completely on the Android Runtime (ART) on devices running the Android L developer preview and higher.
+Some functions will not work on the ART builds in 4.4.x do to an issue in ART that was fixed and included in the L developer preview and on.

 - Please have the device name and Android version in the bug report.
 Providing things won't be broken, we will make an attempt to fix the issue or implement a workaround for the device.

 **For Desktop backend issues (jglfw, lwjgl)**
  - Please list the operating system and version, architecture, and if necessary OpenGL version.